-Used together with proper diet and exercise to control blood sugar levels in patients with type 2 diabetes.
+Treats type 2 diabetes.
+Used together with proper diet and exercise to control high blood sugar levels.

 TradjentaThere may be other brand names for this medicine.

-When This Medicine Should Not Be Used:You should not use this medicine if you have had an allergic reaction to linagliptin.
-This medicine should not be used in patients with type 1 diabetes or diabetic ketoacidosis (high ketones and acid in the blood).
+When This Medicine Should Not Be Used:Do not use this medicine if you have had an allergic reaction to linagliptin.

 How to Use This Medicine: